 - Avoid spicy foods, wines, fried foods and sugary treats

 The chin is linked to the reproductive organs (hormones) and treatments can include:

 - Drink spearmint tea

 - Decrease stress

 Audrey Lefebvre R.N. specializes in Integrative Medicine, incorporating traditional and holistic care.
-Audrey holds over 5 years of experience in direct patient care and 4 years in holistic practice.
+Audrey holds over five years of experience in direct patient care and four years in holistic practice.
 Audrey loves writing about natural and organic topics; including natural skincare regimens and alternative ways to improve our lifestyle.